nixworks/public/news/2014/03/18/index.md

 ##### Continue to occupy
 ### [Protesters storm and occupy the Legislative Yuan in Taiwan due to a unilateral move by the Kuomintang that forces the Cross-Strait Service Trade Agreement to the legislative floor without giving it an item-by-item review. ](/news/2014/03/18/protesters-storm-and-occupy-the-legislative-yuan-in-taiwan-due-to-a-unilateral-move-by-the-kuomintang-that-forces-the-cross-strait-service-t.md)
-_Context: legislative chamber, continue to occupy, Taiwan, trade deal, Kuomintang (Chinese Nationalist Party)_
+_Context: continue to occupy, Kuomintang (Chinese Nationalist Party), legislative chamber, trade deal, Taiwan_

 ## [Previous Day...](/news/2014/03/17/index.md)